NicoloToscani/node-red-contrib-schneider-pm3200/README.md

 A Node-RED node to read Schneider PM3200 series over Modbus TCP/IP
 ## Node-RED configurator to read Schneider PM3200 over Modbus TCP/IP through Ethernet gateway.

+## Install
+You can install this node directly from the "Manage Palette" menu in the Node-RED interface.

+Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows

+        npm install node-red-contrib-schneider-metsepm3200

 ## How to use

 ### pm3200 node